 Thank you for listening to the podcast “Battle for the thermostat: energy efficiency and gender” with Ksenia Petrichenko and Agne Kajackaite.
 If you like our show share it on your social network and if you want to know more about today’s topic check our webpage c2e2.unepdtu.org.
 Stay tuned and subscribe to receive notification about our next podcast.
 See you at the next episode and do not forget “Energy efficiency is a journey, not a destination”.
 Cheers.

-Country / Region: GlobalTags: carbon neutral, cities, economic cost, energy, energy efficiency, gender, incentives, industry, international development, office space, old, projects, rising temperature, risks, scaling up, specific financing mechanisms, stakeholders, temperature, thermostat
+Country / Region: GlobalTags: carbon neutral, cities, commercial buildings, economic cost, economic variables, energy, energy efficiency, gender, incentives, industry, international development, office space, old, projects, random utility model, rising temperature, risks, scaling up, smart meters, specific financing mechanisms, stakeholders, sustainable livelihoods approaches, temperature, thermostat, tops, United Nations

 In 1 user collection: C2E2 Podcasts